Higher-Risk Pain Treatments: Benefits, Risks, and Tips

 Monitor vital signs, pain, sedation, sleep, mood and for nonmedical use.
 Bowel regimen needed if more than sporadic use.
 Interacts with other sedating drugs (e.g., benzodiazepines, gabapentinoids and alcohol).
 Take exactly as prescribed.
 Store in secure (preferably locked) place, dispose as directed when no longer using.
 Avoid activities that may result in fall or injury, especially the first weeks of therapy.
 Monitor for neurocognitive, behavioral and respiratory changes.
 Educate to report and respond to signs of overdose or withdrawal.

 Dual action opioids are less potent and preferred for moderate-severe pain.
-Less risk of physical dependance or withdrawal.
+Less risk of physical dependence or withdrawal.
 May be preferred for otherwise healthy older adults.

 Risk of serotonin syndrome, drug interactions, fractures hypoglycemia, cardiovascular events, and seizures may be increased.